 There is also a new, lower-cost “Alloy” version of the razor.
 It looks and performs almost exactly the same as the Stainless Steel version.
 Check out my full review of the Alloy version at Supply Single Edge Alloy Razor – How Does It Stack Up Against The Original?

 Supply is now selling a full line of wet shaving products in addition to their razor, including a Silvertip Synthetic Brush, Ultra Lather Shaving Cream, aftershave, a Single Edge Starter Set, and other skin care products and accessories.
 I’ve only had a chance to try the brush in addition to the razor but I think it’s very good!

 So how has the shave changed with these tweaks?

-For me, the shave experience with the Supply V2 razor is noticeably improved over V1.
+For me, the shave experience with the current Supply Single Edge razor is noticeably improved over V1.
 The first thing I noticed was that the grip has improved, even though the razor still “looks” smooth.
 I’m told that the manufacturing change to MIM, where the material can be subtly textured with a “bead blast,” makes all the difference.

 As I mentioned earlier, this is a heavy razor.
 But the better texturing and the minor change in balance make it more comfortable and easier to handle.

 Have you tried the Supply Single Edge V2 razor?
 What do you think of it?
-Leave a star rating and comment below!
+Leave a comment below!